KNowledgeOnWebScale/dataflow-visualization/schemas/docs/globaldefaults-doc.md

 				 3. _"top-source"_
 				 4. _"bottom-source"_
 		 - <b id="#globalDefaultsEdge/properties/targetHandle">targetHandle</b>
+			 - _Set where the edge should attach to the target node._
 			 - Type: `string`
 			 - <i id="globalDefaultsEdge/properties/targetHandle">path: #globalDefaultsEdge/properties/targetHandle</i>
 			 - The value is restricted to the following: